jialuechen/torchquant/README.md

 </div>

 **TorchQuant** is a comprehensive high-performance quantitative finance library built on top of PyTorch's automatic differentiation and GPU acceleration.
 It is a differentiable pricing framework with high-accuracy numerical methods.
 It provides comprehensive tools for derivatives pricing, risk management, and stochastic model calibration.
+More kinds of derivatives will be supported as the library grows.

 ## (Partial) Financial Instruments and Neural Network Mechanisms Analogy